arturolei/cagi-work/readme.md

 -This readme file written in markdown.
 -Jupyter Notebook files; I have included these for the sake historical curiosity and

-NB: Although this repository on Github is public (and visible to anyone who knows my github address), the data in the test files that I have created has all be fabricated by me.
+*NB: Although this repository on Github is public (and visible to anyone who knows my github address), the data in the test files that I have created has all been fabricated by me and does not represent persons living or dead.*

 ## Notes for Use/Instructions: